-- I.I This statement sets out the Authority's determination under Regulation 9 (I) of the Environmental Assessment of Plans and Programmes Regulations 2004 on whether or not a Strategic Environmental Assessment is required for the consultation draft Affordable Housing Supplementary Planning Document (SPD). - 1.2 This statement also sets out the Authority's determination as to whether Appropriate Assessment is required under the Conservation of Habitats & Species Regulations 2017.
+- 1.1 This statement sets out the Authority's determination under Regulation 9 (1) of the Environmental Assessment of Plans and Programmes Regulations 2004 on whether or not a Strategic Environmental Assessment is required for the consultation draft Guidance on Parking for Residential and Non-Residential Development Supplementary Planning Document (SPD) hereafter referred to as the Parking SPD. - 1.2 This statement also sets out the Authority's determination as to whether Appropriate Assessment is required under the Conservation of Habitats & Species Regulations 2017 (as amended).